Tailored protective groups for surface immobilization of ruthenium dyes†

-McKenna reaction conditions are applied to [Ru(4,4’-(CH2PO3Et2)2(bpy)](PF6)2 model chromophore in order to yield [Ru(4,4’-(CH2PO3TMS2)2(bpy)](Br2-x)(PF6)x (x = 0 – 2) (2) by replacing the alkyl moieties of the phosphonates by TMS groups (TMS = trimethylsilyl).
+McKenna reaction conditions are applied to the [Ru(4,4′-(CH2PO3Et2)2(bpy)](PF6)2 model chromophore in order to obtain [Ru(4,4′-(CH2PO3TMS2)2(bpy)](Br2−x)(PF6)x (x = 0–2) (2) by replacing the alkyl moieties of the phosphonates with TMS groups (TMS = trimethylsilyl).
 The model complex is immobilized onto both NiO powder and NiO electrodes on FTO (fluorine doped tin oxide) using organic solvents.
-The stability of surface binding in aqueous media as well as the DSC performance of 2 are tested and compared to a conventional dye of the structure [Ru(4,4’-(CH2PO3TBA2)2(bpy)](PF6)2 (1) (TBA = tetrabutyl ammonium).
+The stability of surface binding in aqueous media and the DSC performance of 2 are tested and compared to those of a conventional dye of structure [Ru(4,4′-(CH2PO3TBA2)2(bpy)](PF6)2 (1) (TBA = tetrabutyl ammonium).
 This is the first example of a ruthenium based chromophore with a phosphonic acid silyl-ester being directly immobilized onto a NiO surface.
-Additionally, complex 2 exhibits superior stability towards desorption in aqueous media, at the same time showing improved DSC performance and stability in acetonitrile and, a slightly higher dye loading on the electrode surface compared to 1.
+In addition, complex 2 exhibits superior stability towards desorption in aqueous media and at the same time showing improved DSC performance and stability in acetonitrile and a slightly higher dye loading on the electrode surface compared to 1.